MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-device-based-reset-and-recovery.md

 However, once an actionable failure is detected, MB Device-based Reset and Recovery will attempt the following reset mechanisms.
 The reset options are listed in the order Windows will perform, from least to most impactful.

-Software-based reset options, in the following table are available on all Windows 10, version 1809 MBB devices and can be disabled or configured by OEM patners.
+Software-based reset options, in the following table are available on all Windows 10, version 1809 MBB devices and can be disabled or configured by OEM partners.

 | Reset sequence | Reset type    | Reset mechanism |
 | ---------------|-------------- | --------------- |